 3. Stepping Stone

-The next one is what we call the “Stepping Stone”, or getting a Stepping Stone career.
+The next one is what we call the “Stepping Stone” or getting a Stepping Stone career.

 4. All Or Nothing

-The All Or Nothing simply looks like this: You basically go into work, and you say: "Hey, just want to let you know, don't really like working here, haven't really loved it.
+The All Or Nothing simply looks like this: You basically go into work and say, "Hey, just want to let you know, don't really like working here, haven't really loved it.
 It's been a great part of my life.
 It's been a very enjoyable experience for me.
 But I have to tell you, this is not my passion.
 This is not what I love doing.
 This is not what I was born to do, so I'd like to resign.
 Thank you very much."

 When you resign from your career, that is an All Or Nothing move.
 The All Or Nothing move means you have no other options.
-You have to make it work.
+You HAVE to make it work.
 You burnt all of your bridges.

 The bad thing is, back 11 and a half years ago, I was terrible at managing finances.
 I was terrible at managing my money.
-And I managed to spend all of the $44,000 in about three months.
+I managed to spend all of the $44,000 in about three months.

 5. Safety First

-This one is “Safety First” - basically where you allow yourself to get the hours into play that you can fit.
-So you work on the weekends, you work in the evenings, you work whenever you can fit it around what you're doing.
+This is where you get to keep your day job then work on your business outside office hours.
+This means that you work on the weekends, you work in the evenings, you work whenever you can fit it around your day job.

-So you keep your full-time job, everything stays the same, but you combine a little bit of the Part-Time Lover, a little bit of All Or Nothing, a little bit of The Dreamer, a little bit of this, little bit of that.
-You combine it all together, so you keep your day job, but you start working the evenings and on weekends, and just make it happen.
+You combine a little bit of the Part-Time Lover, a little bit of the All Or Nothing, a little bit of The Dreamer, a little bit of this, a little bit of that.
+So you keep your day job, but you start working the evenings and on weekends, and just make it happen.

-Bonus Webinar Recording
+Life Coach Career Bonus Webinar Recording

 Read more about: Coaching